 Individual colleges and schools have established their own global collaborations and partnerships.
-A selection includes the following: (a) the W. P. Carey School of Business, whose connections are facilitated by its Office of International Initiatives; (b) the Ira A. Fulton Schools of Engineering’s Global Resolve; and (c) the College of Nursing and Health Innovation’s designation as a Pan American Organization/World Health Organization (PAHO/WHO) Collaborating Centre to Advance the Policy on Research for Health.
+A selection includes the following the W. P. Carey School of Business, whose connections are facilitated by its Office of International Initiatives and the Ira A. Fulton Schools of Engineering’s Global Resolve.
 In October 2017, ASU opened its first permanent location in China, Hainan University-ASU Joint International Tourism College.
-Its goal is enroll as many as 300 students annually in the program pairing ASU degrees and Hainan degrees.
+Its goal is to enroll as many as 300 students annually in the program pairing ASU degrees and Hainan degrees.

 ASU offers more than 350 academic undergraduate programs and majors.
 The number of graduate degrees and certificates is over 450.
 The growth in the number of degree programs, including the increased number of interdisciplinary degree programs, has added to the comprehensive nature of ASU’s academic platform for students.

-Many of ASU’s departments and programs score consistently high in rankings, among which are the following: In the 2016, 2017, and 2018 U.S. News & World Report, ASU has ranked first in the list of “most innovative schools.”
-U.S. News & World Report’s 2017 “Best Graduate Schools” also ranks ASU’s graduate programs as among the best in the nation for law, education, business, public affairs, fine arts and others.
-The Princeton Review ranks ASU as one of the country’s top universities for undergraduate education in its 2017 edition of “The Best 381 Colleges.”
-The ranking puts ASU in the top 15% of all 4-year colleges in America, citing ASU for its outstanding academics, quality of student life and numerous internship opportunities.
+Many of ASU’s departments and programs score consistently high in rankings, among which are the following: Over the past five years, News & World Report ranked ASU first in the list of “most innovative schools.”
+U.S. News & World Report’s 2018 “Best Graduate Schools” also ranks ASU’s graduate programs as among the best in the nation with twenty-one graduate programs ranked top-10 in the country for law, education, business, public affairs, and fine arts.
+U.S. News & World Report also ranked ASU’s online bachelor’s degree program No. 2 in the nation.
+The top-5 recognition is based on factors including graduation rates, faculty credentials, available support services and affordability available remotely.
+ASU is in the top 1 percent of the world's most prestigious universities as ranked by Times Higher Education in the only global performance tables that measure research-intensive universities across core missions: teaching, research, knowledge transfer and international outlook.
+The Princeton Review ranks ASU as one of the country’s top universities for undergraduate education in its 2019 edition of “The Best 384 Colleges.”
 In addition, ASU ranks No. 5 on the most recent list of top universities favored by employers for producing the best-qualified graduates, according to The Wall Street Journal.
 ASU ranks as the top public research institution for international students, according to the Institute of International Education.
-ASU's international student enrollment has more than doubled in the past five years, with students from more than 135 countries enrolling in undergraduate and graduate programs in every discipline.
-More rankings in a variety of categories may be found at https://live-aboutasu.ws.asu.edu/rankings.
+ASU is the No. 1 public university of choice in the U.S. for international students for the fourth straight year, according to the Institute of International Education, with more than 13,400 students from 136 countries.
+More rankings in a variety of categories may be found at https://www.asu.edu/rankings.

-Nearly 300 national awards of excellence have been bestowed on ASU faculty.
+More than 300 ASU faculty have been conferred by The National Academies of Sciences, Engineering and Medicine with highly prestigious awards, including Nobel laureates, Pulitzer Prize winners, MacArthur Foundation fellows and Fulbright American scholars.
 Sethuraman Panchanathan, executive vice-president of ASU’s of Knowledge Enterprise Development and ASU’s chief research and innovation officer, serves on the U.S. National Science Board, a body that advises Congress and the president of the United States.
 Further evidence of faculty recognition in 2014 was seen in the selection of biogeochemist and President's Professor Ariel Anbar as ASU's first Howard Hughes Medical Institute Professor, so-honored for his pioneering research and teaching.
-The high-level faculty members and experts on campus include, among others, 5 Nobel laureates, 3 MacArthur Fellows, 20 National Academy of Sciences members, 17 American Academy of Arts and Sciences members, 163 Fulbright American Scholars (again, for 2017, ASU was one of the top producers of prestigious Fulbright scholars among research institutions, ranking sixth in awards to faculty members), 32 Guggenheim Fellows, 66 American Association for the Advancement of Science Fellows, 6 Pulitzer Prize winners, 48 members of the National Endowment for the Humanities, 4 members of the Royal Society, and 8 members of the National Academy of Engineering.
+The high-level faculty members and experts on campus include, among others, 5 Nobel laureates, 3 MacArthur Fellows, 20 National Academy of Sciences members, 17 American Academy of Arts and Sciences members, 163 Fulbright American Scholars (again, for 2019, ASU was one of the top producers of prestigious Fulbright scholars among research institutions, ranking sixth in awards to faculty members), 32 Guggenheim Fellows, 66 American Association for the Advancement of Science Fellows, 6 Pulitzer Prize winners, 48 members of the National Endowment for the Humanities, 4 members of the Royal Society, and 8 members of the National Academy of Engineering.
 In addition, outstanding young faculty have received major early career awards from the National Science Foundation, Department of Energy, and Army.
 With faculty earning 14 NSF early-career awards, they collectively ranked second in the United States among all universities and among the top three for engineering schools, ahead of Stanford, UC Berkeley, and Carnegie Mellon.

 Endowment: ASU’s endowment grew from $206 million at the end of June 2002 to $721 million at the end of June 2018, a growth of nearly 250%.
-In the same period, total assets of the ASU Foundation grew from $228 million to $1.01 billion—an increase of 343%—and the number of annual individual donors grew by 30%.
-The ASU Foundation raised $375M for scholarships and fellowships from 2002 through 2018.
-Since 2002, the ASU Foundation has raised $103 million in endowed positions and other faculty support.
-Funds raised for capital projects by the ASU Foundation between 2002 and 2018 totaled $218 million.
+In the same period, total assets of the ASU Foundation grew from $228 million to $1.01 billion—an increase of 343%.
+The ASU Foundation raised $407M for scholarships and fellowships from 2002 through 2019.
+Since 2002, the ASU Foundation has raised $147 million in endowed positions and other faculty support.
+Funds raised for capital projects by the ASU Foundation between 2002 and 2019 totaled $230 million.

 ASU Research Infrastructure

-Knowledge and Enterprise Development (KED) Operations, in the Office of Knowledge Enterprise Development (OKED), serves as an essential resource to ASU faculty and staff by assisting to secure and successfully manage external funding for University research and sponsored activities.
-OKED Operations is the first organization within a U.S. university to achieve ISO 9001:2015 certification.
-OKED Operations achieved ISO 9001:2015 certification after successfully passing an independent third-party quality and process audit by DEKRA Certification, Inc. ISO 9001:2015 is the world’s most widely recognized quality management standard, which outlines ways to achieve and benchmark consistent performance and service.
-ASU’s OKED Operations is unique as a university research organization in the achievement of this certification.
-The certification applies to all service and support functions of OKED Operations at Knowledge Enterprise Development, including the departments that provide administration; services and support functions of proposal development, submission; and award setup, management, and closeout.
-Within KED Operations, the Office for Research and Sponsored Projects Administration (ORSPA) is the central unit whose primary mission is to preserve ASU’s ability to compete for external funds by ensuring that regulatory requirements are properly integrated and consistently implemented throughout the university.
-Research Advancement (RA) staff are the decentralized academic, research, and administrative staff closest to the investigators and best able to support their individual goals and promote the unique mission of their units.
-RA staff provide the first point of contact for investigators and work collaboratively with ORSPA as responsibilities transition from one unit to the other throughout the life of the project.
+Office for Research and Sponsored Projects Administration (ORSPA) is the centralized unit whose primary mission is to enhance ASU’s ability to compete for external funds by ensuring that regulatory requirements are properly integrated and consistently implemented.
+Research Advancement (RA) staff are the decentralized academic, research, and administrative staff closest to the investigators who are best able to support their individual goals and promote the unique mission of their respective units.
+RA staff are the first point of contact for investigators and they work collaboratively with ORSPA as responsibilities transition from one unit to the other throughout the life of the project.